NASA-IMPACT/veda-docs/hub-guides/code-server.md

 ## Acknowledgments

 Several images in this section are from [Microsoft's public documentation for Visual Studio Code](https://github.com/microsoft/vscode-docs).
-Imaged are used under the terms of the under the Creative Commons Attribution 3.0 United States License.
+Images are used under the terms of the under the Creative Commons Attribution 3.0 United States License.